Save to My DOJO

 Now you have a virtual machine that is about as hardware-neutral as possible.

 Convert To and Transfer an Image

 Your virtual machine should be off before proceeding.
 You’ve got a clean virtual machine, but what you need is a clean image.
 The easiest way to proceed from here will be to use some form of imaging software.
-There are any number of solutions available, but this directions will use Clonezilla Live.
+There is any number of solutions available, but these directions will use Clonezilla Live.
 If you have some other product, the process should be similar.